-(ARA) – Both fashion and budget-conscious Americans alike are taking better care of their clothing and other possessions, starting with how they store them.
+Both fashion and budget-conscious Americans alike are taking better care of their clothing and other possessions, starting with how they store them.
 But if you haven’t been reading today’s most popular home and style magazines, sneaking a peak inside your neighbor’s closets, or house-hunting lately, you might not have noticed: Closets have evolved from clumsy and non-functional to downright fabulous.
 Custom closet systems on a do-it-yourself budget is making this possible for many to do.

 In either case, you probably need a closet solution.
 That’s why manufacturers of closet organization systems have been busy developing new, do-it-yourself home storage solutions ranging from low-end, rack-and-wire plug-ins to handsome furniture-style systems in white or wood-toned melamine and even solid wood.